-Using a prototype model offers many benefits for software development and can help minimise miscommunication between developers and users.
-Clients and developers use prototyping to ensure a project’s requirements are fully understood and met during the work process.
+Using a software prototype offers many benefits for software development and can help minimise miscommunication between developers and users.
+Clients and developers use software prototyping to ensure a project’s requirements are fully understood and met during the work process.
 However, many projects often overlook adding prototyping to the process.
-It’s a critical part of any project to locate and reduce errors and issues before it’s too late.
+It’s a critical part of any bespoke software project to locate and reduce errors and issues before it’s too late.

-Here we share some of the top benefits of adding prototyping to software development.
+Here we share some of the top benefits of adding software prototyping to a custom software development project.

 When a project is underway, errors can cause significant setbacks.
 Missed deadlines and failed projects could be the result when not identified early on in the process.
 A prototype helps the developers and clients create an idea of what the final product will look like upfront, which can then create a realistic timeframe for milestones and completion.

-This allows companies to make promises to users that are easier to stick to, avoiding customer dissatisfaction in the process.
-Risks are minimised with prototyping with deadlines more likely to be met on time.
+This allows software development companies to make promises to users that are easier to stick to, avoiding customer dissatisfaction in the process.
+Using a software prototype minimizes development risks and makes deadlines more likely to be met on time.

-You’ll increase satisfaction for both the stakeholders and product owner, as you’ll encourage a working environment that allows revisions through the process.
+Prototyping increases satisfaction for both the stakeholders and product owner.
+As a working environment that allows revisions through the process is created.
 Prototypes also help developers increase effectiveness and allow them to discuss issues surrounding implementation before coding begins.

 Any good development process will start by establishing requirements for the project ahead of time.
 This allows teams to all be on the same page from the very start of the project, minimising the chance of confusion down the line.
 When teams don’t fully comprehend the project requirements, this can result in disaster further on in the process.